MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 - Source IP Address: The IP address of the load balancer
 - Source port ranges: 1433
 - Destination: Application security group
-- Destination application security groups: Select your data tier ASG
+- Destination application security groups: Select your data tier application security group
 - Service: MS SQL
 - Destination Port Ranges: This will be automatically filled in for port 1433.
 - Protocol: This will be automatically selected for TCP.